World Food Center, Ede

 CEO of Rabobank

-Wiebe will discuss successful Food Systems in practice and the role of the Netherlands.
+Wiebe Draijer will discuss successful food systems in practice and the role of the Netherlands.

 Plant forward Ghanaian chef

-Selassie will help us link abstract ideas about food systems to food as a local, cultural and social experience.
+Selassie Atadika will help us link the more abstract ideas on food systems to food as a local, cultural and social experience.

 AFTERNOON PROGRAM: 14.00 – 16.00

 What is going on around the world in terms of circular economy for food security?
 During the the Circular Sessions we showcase circular solutions from all around the globe.
 You can attend one of the six circular sessions, at registration you get to pick one case of your choice.

 - Food Losses: How reducing food loss in developing countries is essential to end hunger and malnutrition.

 - The Land: How retaining and restoring natural capital and making changes in our agricultural methods and practices are needed to transition to a circular food system..